agbarnett/cluster.reports/SSA.md

 *Key issues for Board discussion (covering any topic)*

+* _None_

+*Key issues for noting only (will be taken as read)*

 * Some of our members have expressed deep concern about the lack of statistical input to the current scientific discussions on COVID-19 at a federal government level.
 STA have been helpful in passing on our concerns.
 The pandemic has highlighted problems with how important research and expertise gets the attention of government.

-*Key issues for noting only (will be taken as read)*

-* _None_
+* We made a statement in support of the Black Lives Matter campaign and received lots of positive feedback, but some negative feedback too.

 **Indigenous engagement**: Nothing to report.